Pispros/free-html-local-ssh-manager/README.md

 Linux | MacOs

 # Fonctionnalities & Some ideas :)
 Once you click on "command" button, a terminal is launched with ssh command to remote host.
-Your password is encrypted with a magic salt once you create a new host and you need that magic salt every time you want to copy/paste the host password in your clipboard from the browser.
+Your password is encrypted with a magic salt once you create a new host and you need that magic salt every time you click on password button which will copy/paste the host password in your clipboard from the browser.
 It can be a collaborative free tool to share access to multiple servers.
 Password Protected page can also be added!

+It works perfectly with ssh-keys managed cloud VPS!

 # Requirements